Hmm… Say ASUU and the next word that follows is strike. Talk about government and you’ll find a lot of citizens with lost hope in our institutions.

 Unilorin has been reported to be standing in the sun away from the ASUU umbrella.
 Is it not the same school ASUU went on strike for those years ago?

 The history of Nigeria will never be complete if ASUU is excluded.
 Just mention ASUU and the next word that finds its way into one’s mouth is ‘strike‘.
 Kilode!

 How many retrenched or sacked people do you see going on strike?
 How many underpaid workers go on strike endlessly?

 Hmm, an upgraded version of ASUU.
 Many in the public have seen the government to be unconcerned about the country they are supposed to fight for.

 They not only know the right thing but also the calibre of people they are dealing with in ASUU, instead keep using the Nigerian students as ball on the field.

 We live in a country where it is as if we have no government who see to things.
-Forget that subject Government we learnt in school, it’s like a fairy tale.
+Forget that subject Government we learned in school, it’s like a fairy tale.

 Is the government really handling education effectively?
 Is education even a priority?

 Not quite long, 2018 to be precise, #LazyNigerianYouth was the viral thing on social media.